5T33Z0/OC-Little-Translated/K_Debugging/README.md

 	Device ID: ffff
 	Device Path: PciRoot(0x0)/Pci(0x1F,0x6)
 ```
-As you can see, devices 12 and 18 don't have a valid Vendor ID and that's the reason why they're not listed by Hackintool.
-So as far as PCI is concerned you are better off using Hackintool, imo.
+As you can see, devices 12 and 18 don't have a known/valid Vendor ID (`ffff`).
+That's the reason why they're not listed by Hackintool.
+So as far analyzing PCI is concerned you are better off using Hackintool, if the system is already up and running.

-To be continued…
+Note that Device-IDs between PCIInfo and Hackintool will differ in cases where you changes the Device-ID via DeviceProperties to make it work in macOS (iGPUs and LAN Adapters come to mind).

+### SMBIOS
+This folder contains some .bins from the used system.
+Might be interesting for developers.

 ## CREDITS
 @dreamwhite for PCILookup